hunteke/temoa/docs/source/Documentation.rst

 is the Pyomo method of saying "for all" (:math:`\forall`).
 Line 3 contains the final, mandatory argument (``rule=...``) that specifies the name of the implementation rule for the constraint, in this case ``Demand_Constraint``.
-Pyomo will call this rule with each tuple in the cartesian product of the index sets.
+Pyomo will call this rule with each tuple in the Cartesian product of the index sets.

-The associated implementation rule might be:
+An associated implementation of this constraint based on the definition above
+is:

 .. topic:: temoa_rules.py